benma/blockchain-parser-hs/README.md

 #blockchain-parser-hs

-blockchain-parser-hs is a parser for the Bitcoin blockchain written in Haskell.
+blockchain-parser-hs is a fast parser for the Bitcoin blockchain written in Haskell.
+The library provides functions to easily parse the blockchain and extract relevant data.
+Haskell's lazy evaluation model is used to only parse, in a seamless way, only the data that is really accessed, while skipping the rest.
 It has yet to be properly documented, but the parser itself (located in [src/BlockchainParser.hs](https://github.com/benma/blockchain-parser-hs/blob/master/src/BlockchainParser.hs)) should be fairly self-explanatory.

 Additional resources: